Headline Harry and the Great Paper Race

 Headline Harry and the Great Paper Race is an educational video game by Davidson & Associates based on newsroom journalism.
-The game has a "find-the-clue" format in the vein of titles like Where in the World is Carmen Sandiego.
+It was published in 1991 MS-DOS and 1992 for Classic Mac OS.
+The game has a "find-the-clue" format in the vein of Where in the World is Carmen Sandiego?.

 Reception

 Caitlin Ackelson reviewed the game for Computer Gaming World, and stated that "Headline Harry is a newsworthy "scoop" in educational software.
 Funny and compelling, it gives kids a reporter's-eye view of U.S. history.
 With its treasure-hunt approach to learning and adventure game format, the game provides an entertaining approach to U.S. political and cultural history and the fast-paced, superglamorous world of journalism."

 The Los Angeles Times described it as "Carmen San Diego Meets the Front Page".
-Compute! felt the game was "Complex, but not frustrating".
+Compute! called the game "Complex, but not frustrating".